 Submit the Individual Investor Application along with all supporting documents referenced in the Enclosures section on page 2 of the application.

 Submit the Private Venture Fund Application along with all supporting documents referenced in the Enclosures section on page 2 of the application.

 A completed application must contain the appropriate Maine Seed Capital Tax Credit application form:

 - Maine Seed Capital Tax Credit Business Application

 - Maine Seed Capital Tax Credit Individual Investor Application

 - Maine Seed Capital Tax Credit Private Venture Fund Application

 For best results, please download .pdf forms locally, then open and complete them with Adobe Acrobat.
 If you don’t have Acrobat, you can download a free version of Adobe Acrobat Reader here.
-Save and print your completed forms to mmackenzie@FAMEmaine.com.
+Complete, save, and email your completed forms to mmackenzie@FAMEmaine.com.
 You may also mail printed forms to the Finance Authority of Maine, PO Box 949, Augusta, ME 04332-0949.
 We are not accepting hand-delivered applications as our office is closed due to the COVID-19 pandemic.